 - Track and monitor the results of your campaign.

-And above all, empathize with your audience’s needs.
-No eCommerce can offer a solution without solving it’s audience’s problems.
-And if your objective is to win the growing competition against other retailers, you must prioritize your customers over anything else!
+Above all, try to empathize with your audience’s needs.
+No e-commerce can offer a solution without solving its audience’s problems.
+If your objective is to win the growing competition against other retailers, you must prioritize your customers over anything else!

-eCommerce email marketing is pretty much open for all.
+E-commerce email marketing is pretty much open to all.
 And while we tried to cover the necessary ideas, you can come up with your own.
 But most importantly, you need to find out what emailing strategy your brand should have.

 Boosting the customer conversion rate with email marketing campaigns is not always easy.
 You might have to be invested a little more than you think.
 But in the end, it’s all worth it!